ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

  `testchart = sourcechart = simplex(P1,P2,P3)`;

 where, `P1`, `P2` and `P3` are the vertices of that particular triangle.
-Note, that both charts must be equal that means that the first argument of both charts must be equal, the second argument of both charts must be equal, and the last argument of both charts must be equal.
+Note, that both charts must be equal, which means that the first argument of both charts must be equal, the second argument of both charts must be equal, and the last argument of both charts must be equal.

  The last argument can be created by